emmanuelJet/HFA-Doc/CONTRIBUTING.md

 1. Fork and clone the repository: `gh repo fork emmanuelJet/hfado-doc`.
 2. Create a new branch: `git checkout -b my-branch-name`.
-3. Make your changes to the docs folder and mkdocs.yml file appropriately.
+3. Add your changes to the docs folder and mkdocs.yml file appropriately.
 > NOTE: If you are not sure about what to change you can open an [issue](https://github.com/emmanuelJet/hfado-doc/issues/new?assignees=emmanuelJet&labels=hacktoberfest&template=hacktoberfest.md&title=%5BHacktoberfest%5D) to discuss with the community.
 4. Commit and push your fork
 ```bash